• >

 What happens if I cannot make my repayments?

 If you cannot make the repayments, your credit record will be damaged and you may incur an additional fee.
-Find out what to do if you’re unable to pay back your loan.
+Find out about what to do if you’re unable to pay back your loan.

 What does APR mean?